 Transfer has become a goal of increasing importance for LMC in recent years.
-In the initial year of the EXITO (Title V HSI ) Grant, Student Services has worked to build and enhance the programming for the Transfer Center.
-In the first year of the grant, the Transfer Center hired a permanent Transfer Center Coordinator, a Transfer Center Director, created five Student Ambassador positions, and created a graduate student internship position.
+In the initial year of the EXITO (Title V HSI ) Grant, Student Services has worked to build and enhance the programming for the Transfer Programs & Services.
+In the first year of the grant, the Transfer Programs & Services hired a permanent Transfer Programs & Services Coordinator, a Transfer Center Director, created five Student Ambassador positions, and created a graduate student internship position.
 In 2011-12, the center offered 11 different day-trip university tours and a 4-day tour of five universities in Southern California.
-With the support of the grant, the Transfer Center is being revitalized including enhancement and expansion of activities offered, such as the development of the Transfer Academy program.
+With the support of the grant, the Transfer Programs & Services is being revitalized including enhancement and expansion of activities offered, such as the development of the Transfer Academy program.

 The Transfer Academy, launched in the Fall of 2011, is a large-scale cohort program that aims to integrate instruction and student services in order to assist students in transferring to a 4-year university within 3 years.
 The program combines a highly structured academic experienced including blocked courses with dynamic faculty and support such as mentoring, study groups, counseling, and transfer workshops.
 Students are required to participate in one of the new student orientations, attend the Summer Academy, enroll full time, meet with the Transfer Counselor at least twice per semester, and participate in activities and college tours.
 Students are also required to take math and English in their first semester to ensure their success in tackling core classes.
 Each year a cohort of approximately 80 students is recruited into the program.
 In alignment with the mission of Title V, in the first year of the program, Hispanic students made up 39.7% of the cohort of the Transfer Academy program, which represents +8.6% over the representation of Hispanics at Los Medanos College.